ijklim/pingshuai-2023/README.md

 * Babel not required, requires Vite config file `/vite.config.js`

-* Environment files located in the root folder, e.g. `.env.development`
+* Environment files located in the root folder, e.g. `/.env.development`

   * Loaded in `vite.config.js`, using `loadEnv` command and `define` key

   * Only key name starting with `VITE_` is available in the frontend

   * Can be accessed using `import.meta.env.VITE_...`, e.g. `src/components/Home.vue`

+  * Ensure `/.env.production` is available before building for production, i.e. running `yarn build`

 ## Build Setup